NLP-enabled Trajectory Map-matching in Urban Road Networks using a Transformer-based Encoder-decoder: Experiment with real data

 \subsection{Implementation Detail}

 After evaluating different sets, model hyperparameters are configured as follows.
-The embedding dimension ($d_{emb}$) is set to 512, while the MLP intermediate dimension ($d_{ff}$) is set to 2048.
+The embedding dimension ($d_{emb}$) is set to 512, and the MLP intermediate dimension ($d_{ff}$) is set to 2048.
 We use 8 transformer blocks for both the encoder and decoder, and each multi-head attention block employs 16 linear transformations, resulting in $d_k=32$.
 During training, we utilize the Adam optimizer with a learning rate of 0.0001 and the cross-entropy loss function.
 The batch size is fixed at 200, and the model undergoes training for a total of 32 epochs.
 For the RNN model, the embedding dimension is set to 1024.
 We employ the Adam optimizer with a learning rate of 0.0005 for both the encoder and decoder.
-Similarly, the batch size is fixed at 200, and the model undergoes training for a total of x epochs reaching to the point that the loss function converges.
-We implemented the model in Python using the PyTorch library.
-We trained our models on one machine with NVIDIA RTX 6000 GPUs.
+Similarly, the batch size is fixed at 200, and the model undergoes training for a total of 32 epochs reaching to the point that the loss function converges.
+We implemented the model in Python using the PyTorch library and trained it on a machine equipped with NVIDIA RTX 6000 GPUs.